system-zero/system-zero/data/docs/la.md

 # a `continue` statement continues with the next iteration

-# a `break` statement breaks out of a loop.
-By default is one (the current)
+# a `break` statement returns control to an outter scope, of the current loop
-  loop level.
-However it can be set explicitly to break to outer loop levels.
-  If the given level is greater than the existing loop levels, a syntax error is raised.
+  state.
+This by default is one (the current one) loop level.
+However it can be set explicitly (with a given `count` that follows the statement), to break to `count` outer loop levels.
+If the given `count` is greater than the existing loop level, a syntax error is raised.

   Likewise if a `continue` or a `break` is a statement that is not into a loop state, a syntax error is raised.